datastaxdevs/cassandra-day/README.md

 # Cassandra Day Resources

-Here you will find slide decks and other useful material related to the Cassandra Days.
+Here you will find slide decks and other useful material related to the Cassandra Days, the events all about Apache Cassandra™.

-Please attribute if using further.
+Please attribute if using the following contents further.

 ## Tech talk slide decks